How to Scan Multiple Pages into One PDF File

 Configure your PDF file

-- Edit pages with text, shapes, and line drawings
+- Edit pages with text and shapes

-- Convert between PDF formats
+- Convert between PDF/A and PDF/UA formats

 - Create password-protected or watermarked documents